 The proportion of children and young adults in Hackney is likely to change little between now and 2041.
 In contrast, the working age population (aged 16-64) is projected to rise by over 45,000 over the next 25 years.
 The 65+ age group is also projected to rise both in terms of numbers and the proportion of the population, particularly after 2021.

-More information on the age and gender of Hackney's population.
+More information on the age and sex of Hackney’s population.

 According to the 2011 Census, there are almost 18,000 carers in Hackney.
 This is lower than the average in London and England – probably because there are a greater proportion of young people living in Hackney.